Omnidirectional type inference for ML: principality any way: Constraint solving

 \parcomment{Explanation of the rules}

 We briefly summarize the role of each rule. \Rule{U-Exists} lifts existential quantifiers, enabling applications of \Rule{U-Merge} and \Rule{U-Cycle} since all multi-equations eventually become part of a single conjunction. \Rule{U-Merge} combines multi-equations sharing a common variable and \Rule{U-Stutter} removes duplicate variables. \Rule{U-Decomp} decomposes equal types with matching shapes into equalities between their subcomponents, while \Rule{U-Clash} detects shape mismatches that result in failure. \Rule{U-Name} introduces fresh variables for subcomponents, ensuring unification operates on \emph{shallow terms}, making sharing of type variables explicit and avoiding copying types in rules such as \Rule{U-Decomp}. \Rule{U-True} and \Rule{U-Trivial} eliminate trivial constraints, and \Rule{U-False} propagates failure.
 Finally, \Rule{U-Cycle} implements the \emph{occurs check}, ensuring that a type variable does not occur in the type it is being unified with.
 This is a necessary condition for unification, as it would otherwise lead to infinite types.
-This is formalized by the relation $\tv \prec_\up \tvb$ indicating that $\tv$ occurs in a type equated to $\tvb$ in $\up$, that is, when $\up = \Up\where{\cunif \tvb {\cunif \t \ueq}}$, $\tv \in \fvs \t$ and $\tv, \tvb \disjoint \bvs \Up$.
-A unification problem $\up$ is said to be cyclic, written $\cyclic \up$, if $\tv \prec_\up^+ \tv$ for some $\tv$.
+This is formalized by the relation $\tv \prec_\up \tvb$, which indicates that $\tv$ occurs in a non-variable type $\t$ equated to $\tvb$ in $\up$.
+Concretely, this holds when $\up = \Up\where{\cunif \tvb {\cunif \t \ueq}}$, $\tv \in \fvs \t$, $\t \notin \TyVars$ and $\tv, \tvb \disjoint \bvs \Up$.
+A unification problem $\up$ is said to be cyclic, written $\cyclic \up$, if $\tv \prec_\up^+ \tv$ for some $\tv$, where $\prec_\up^+$ denotes the transitive closure of $\prec_\up$.

-\begin{definition}[Solved form $\hat\up$] We write $\hat\up$ for constraints in \emph{solved form}, that is, constraints of the form $\cexists \tvs {\cAnd \iton \ueqi}$, where: \begin{enumerate*} \item each $\ueqi$ contains at most one non-variable type; \item each type variable may occur as a member of at most one multi-equation $\ueqi$; \item the constraint is acyclic. \end{enumerate*} \end{definition}
+\begin{definition}[Solved form $\hat\up$] We write $\hat\up$ for constraints in \emph{solved form}, that is, constraints of the form $\cexists \tvs {\ueqs}$, where: \begin{enumerate*} \item each $\ueqi$ contains at most one non-variable type; \item each type variable may occur as a member of at most one multi-equation $\ueqi$; \item the constraint is acyclic. \end{enumerate*} \end{definition}